cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 ### So where do I get data?

-With the above in mind, companies will seek out data sources that make an optimal tradeoff between: the pragmatic implications of collecting implicit vs. explicit data, the fidelity of the data provided, and the speed with which it is generated.
-Broadly, implicit data will be easier to collect, low fidelity, and high velocity.
-Explicit data will be harder to collect, high fidelity, and low velocity.
+With the above in mind, companies will seek out data sources that make an optimal tradeoff between: the pragmatic implications of collecting implicit vs. explicit data, the quality of the data provided, and the speed with which it is generated.
+Broadly, implicit data will be easier to collect, of lower quality, and higher velocity.
+Explicit data will be harder to collect, of higher quality, and lower velocity.

 **Overall, companies will need to identify the "data provision venue" that makes the right tradeoffs for them and their model.** Then, they'll need to be strategic about how to "drop their net" into this stream and catch the passing fish.